This web page conforms to level A of the W3C's "Web Content Accessibility Guidelines 1.0" available at http://www.w3.org/TR/WCAG10/.

 To report weapons, violence, drugs, bullying, or harassment call 1-888-475-0482

-The Department of Safe Schools and Student Relations provides support to each school and center in the DeKalb County School District by interpreting and implementing the rules and regulations regarding student conduct.
-This Department also facilitates Safe School Audits, Safe School Plans, the Bullying Awareness Campaign and Prevention/Intervention Activities.
+The Department of Student Relations provides support to each school and center in the DeKalb County School District by interpreting and implementing the rules and regulations regarding student conduct.
+This Department also facilitates Positive Behavioral Interventions and Supports (PBIS), the Bullying Awareness Campaign and Prevention/Intervention Activities.

 The following programs, procedures, and activities are implemented and administered by Student Relations.

 District due process hearings are conducted by a Due Process Facilitator who hears evidence concerning charges of student misconduct, which, if proven, may require punishment greater than a ten school-day suspension.
 The Due Process Facilitators are appointed by the Superintendent and have no prior knowledge of the charges.
 If a hearing is to be held, the student and parent or guardian will be provided verbal and written notice of the date/time of the hearing, charges and a list of possible witnesses.